Unravel the Stoics

 Surprise was first about taking — the seizing of a place in a military attack.
 A surprise still has the ability to take your breath away but we’ve since inverted its interpretation, now we consider the surprise as something given to us.

-I missed Chris Paul’s retirement news when it broke, was in the middle of buying a giant squash from a Mennonite at the St. Lawrence Market, long as my arm and wide as my leg.
-A North Georgia Candy Roaster.
+I missed Chris Paul’s retirement news when it broke, was in the middle of buying a giant squash from a Mennonite farmer at the St. Lawrence Market.
+A North Georgia Candy Roaster long as my arm and wide as my leg.
 No idea what to do with it, beaming all the same.
 I came across a headline tacked at the bottom of another story later that day, while prepping for NBA TV: ‘NBA veteran Paul to retire at end of season’, it said.
 At first my mind stuck on Paul as a given name.
 Paul?
-I said to myself, before realizing that even here, my mind was relegating him for another player I thought so familiar I was to know him by one name.
+I said to myself, before realizing that even here, my mind was relegating him for another player I thought so familiar I should know them by one name.
 Like LeBron, like Melo.
 A surprise, my forgetting.

 Paul’s played 20 seasons in the NBA, he’ll cherry-on-top it with this last Clippers lap to make it 21.
 The only NBA player who’s ever had his trade vetoed by the league in its history (technically, yes, David Stern was acting as the temporary owner of the Hornets at the time, the league reabsorbing the franchise briefly in tumult), the only NBA player who’s hit 20k+ points, 12k+ assists, and 6k+ rebounds.